Features have been progressively added to GeoPlanner for ArcGIS. Specific highlights for each update are listed below.

 This update to GeoPlanner includes two new types of reports, a baseline natural assets report and a chart report.

-The baseline report, at this update, creates a PDF or XLSX of USA Landscape layers within a US State, County or Hydrologic Unit (HUC).
+The baseline report, at this update, creates a PDF or XLSX file of USA landscape layers in a U.S. state, county, or hydrologic unit code (HUC).
 Supported HUC levels include 2, 4, 6, 8, and 10.
-The report works against curated layers within Esri's Living Atlas so you can use authoritative datasets to generate information products for comprehensive, open space or other types of planning elements.
+The report works against curated layers in Living Atlas of the World so you can use authoritative datasets to generate information products for comprehensive, open space, or other types of planning elements.
 You can also use this report for environmental screening reports.
-Future releases of this report will include the ability to use custom geographies and generate reports outside the USA.
+Future releases of this report will include the ability to use custom geographies and generate reports outside of the United States.

 The chart report is useful for environmental screening workflows and helps you evaluate potential impacts of your scenarios on an area.
-Use this report to understand how a development initiative, a conservation plan, or any other project impacts an area.
+Use this report to understand how a development initiative, conservation plan, or any other project impacts an area.
 If your charts reference a suitability model, the report will show how your scenario features summarize your models.
-You can include models created by GeoPlanner's modeler utility or those created using the classification tool.
-Reports are currently available in CSV format.
+You can include models created by the GeoPlanner modeler utility or those created using the classification tool.
+Reports are currently available in CSV file format.

 You can use a study area to define a geography for GeoPlanner reports.